Course Listings

 CMSC 320 | 3 Credits

-Course Desc: (Formerly CMIS 320).
+Course Desc: (Formerly CMIS 320.).
 Prerequisite: CMSC 115 (or CMIS 141).
 A study of the functions, underlying concepts, and applications of enterprise relational database management systems (RDBMS) in a business environment.
 The aim is to appropriately use databases to meet business requirements.
 Discussion covers entity/relationship diagrams, relational theory, normalization, integrity constraints, the Structured Query Language (SQL), and physical and logical design.
-Business case studies and projects include hands-on work using an industry-standard RDBMS.
+Business case studies and projects include hands-on work using an industry standard RDBMS.
 Students may receive credit for only one of the following courses: CMIS 320, CMSC 320, or IFSM 410.

 Game Design and Development